mcgrew/dwrandomizer/README.md

 Chest contents throughout the game are shuffled.
 Checks are used to ensure that quest items (Staff of Rain, Silver Harp, Stones of Sunlight) are not located in Charlock castle.
-Erdrick's Tablet is replaced with something more useful.
+Erdrick's Tablet and the Silver Harp are replaced with keys.

 ### Randomizing enemy attack patterns